- for British Airways users75

 Knowing what benefits come with a credit card can help you decide if it’s a good fit for you.
 Here we cover the bonuses and perks that the British Airways Visa Signature® Card offers and the value of the Chase Executive Club Avios you earn.

 Right now, Chase is offering one of the highest sign-up bonuses ever for their British Airways card.
 After spending 3,000 in the first 3 months, you’ll earn 50,000 Avios, which is what the airline calls its rewards currency.
 But, it doesn’t stop there.
-If you spend a total of $10,000 within the first 12 months, you’ll be awarded with an extra 25,000 Avios.
-And if you spend an additional $10,000 (for a total of $20,000) within the first 12 months, you’ll earn an extra 25,000 points.
-That’s a total of 100,000 Avios, which is an amazing deal!
+If you spend $10,000 within the first 12 months, you’ll be awarded with an extra 25,000 Avios.
+That’s a total of 75,000 Avios, which is an amazing deal!

 What You Get